Heroes Reborn (miniseries): Plot

-According to the official synopsis, the miniseries will "reconnect with the basic elements of the show's first season" in which ordinary people discover that they have special abilities.
+According to the official synopsis, the miniseries would "reconnect with the basic elements of the show's first season" in which ordinary people discover that they have special abilities.
 A six-chapter prequel web-based series titled Dark Matters was released on July 9, 2015, to introduce the new characters and story lines.

 The series takes place one year after a terrorist attack in Odessa, Texas.
-The government blames those with extraordinary abilities ("Evolved humans", or "Evos"), who are forced into hiding when vigilantes systematically hunt and kill them.
+The government blames those with extraordinary abilities ("evolved humans", or "evos"), who are forced into hiding when vigilantes systematically hunt and kill them.
 Two such killers, Luke and Joanne Collins, are seeking revenge for the son they lost at the Odessa bombing.

 Noah Bennet is also in hiding, but is found by the conspiracy theorist Quentin Frady, who tries to show him the truth behind the Odessa tragedy.
 Meanwhile, new characters are discovering their own unique abilities.
 In Illinois, Tommy tries to live a normal life with his dream girlfriend, Emily, after being forced to move and change his name to hide his powers.
 In Tokyo, Miko is looking for her missing father, but her quest to find him could prove deadly.
-A new hero is emerging in Los Angeles through Carlos, a former soldier whose brother (an Evo) tried to protect people with powers.
+A new hero is emerging in Los Angeles through Carlos, a former soldier whose brother (an evo) tried to protect people with powers.
 Malina is an innocent teenager who, although inexperienced with her powers, has a great destiny.
 Meanwhile, in the shadows, Erica Kravid, the head of the highly successful tech conglomerate Renautas, has acquired Primatech with dark goals.

-As the number of Evos grows, some heroes of the past, including Hiro Nakamura, Matt Parkman, Mohinder Suresh, The Haitian René, Angela Petrelli, Micah Sanders, and Molly Walker, cross paths with the new, emerging Evos.
+As the number of evos grows, some heroes of the past, including Hiro Nakamura, Matt Parkman, Mohinder Suresh, the Haitian René, Angela Petrelli, Micah Sanders, and Molly Walker, cross paths with the new, emerging evos.
 Together, they must save the world from a geomagnetic reversal that will leave the planet vulnerable to lethal solar radiation.

 Heroes creator Tim Kring said in interviews that, rather than a direct continuation, Heroes Reborn takes place considerably after the events of the original series.
-He stated that "This is not the fifth season, this is actually the 10th season".
+He stated, "This is not the fifth season, this is actually the 10th season".